-On arrival to Key Stage 4, students have already gained a strong foundation in the three main areas of study: Computer Systems, Computational Thinking and Creative Interactive Media.
-Now they are given the option to continue their studies into either Computer Science or iMedia.
+On arrival to Key Stage 4, students have already gained a strong foundation in the two main areas of study: Computer Systems and Computational Thinking.

 Our schemes of work have been carefully designed to offer the students the best chance at achieving their potential in their GCSE course.
 Care has been taken to ensure all aspects of the course are covered in rigorous detail.
 Together with our assessment strategy, we aim to pin point every students individual learning needs to ensure there are fully prepared for their final exams.

 The GCSE in Computer Science is an engaging and practical course which encourages creativity and problem solving.
 It encourages students to develop their understanding and application of the core concepts in computer science.
 Students analyse problems in computational terms and devise creative solutions by designing, writing, testing and evaluating programs.
 This course is suited to our students who boast logical thinking skills and enjoy the challenge of solving a problem.